Police release details of Breonna Taylor investigation

 LOUISVILLE, Ky.
 (AP) — Louisville police released details Wednesday of its investigation into the shooting death of Breonna Taylor, a case that has sparked nationwide protests.

 Mayor Greg Fischer said it was important to release the investigative files as quickly as possible, after making “necessary redactions.”
-Much of the information in the files was included in records from the grand jury proceedings that were released last week, he said.
+Much of the information in the files was included in records from the grand jury proceedings released last week, he said.

 “I urge all to be sensitive that these files contain information and images that are traumatic and painful,” Louisville Mayor Greg Fischer said in a release.